molmod/molmod/doc/tut_graph.rst

 * Write a program that prints the atom indexes of all the Nitrogen atoms that are not bonded to a methyl group.

-* Write a program that finds all Nitrogen molecules in the caffeine that are at least three bonds away from an Oxygen atom.
+* Write a program that finds all Nitrogen atoms in the caffeine that are at least three bonds away from an Oxygen atom.

 * Download the `benzene
   <http://pubchem.ncbi.nlm.nih.gov/summary/summary.cgi?cid=241&disopt=3DSaveSDF>`_
   molecule from Pubchem and write a program that prints out all the graph isomorphisms as permutations.
-Note that the SDF files from pubchem already contain the bond graph, so there is no need to call :meth:`Molecule.set_default_graph` after loading the molecule.
+The SDF files from pubchem already contain the bond graph, so there is no need for ``mol.set_default_graph()`` after loading the molecule.
 How is the number of isomorphisms related to the rotational symmetry number of benzene?